-By taking part in this study, your child will receive some of their routine vaccinations at The Adam Practice.
-If a study visit is carried out at a location other than your home, you will be offered £25 reimbursement per attended visit for your travel expenses.
+By taking part in this study, your child will receive some of their routine vaccinations at The Adam Practice, you will be offered £25 reimbursement per attended visit for your travel expenses.
 No reimbursement will be offered for the phone call at about 17 months of age.

 Your child will be offered two optional doses of a vaccine which helps to prevent chickenpox.
 This vaccine is not routinely offered in the UK.
 Chickenpox is a very common, highly infectious condition, most often occurring in children.
 The symptoms include fever and a very itchy rash.
 It usually lasts for about a week.
 Minor scarring is a common consequence.
 More rarely, it can cause complications such as pneumonia, arthritis, meningitis and encephalitis (inflammation of the brain).
 A single dose of a varicella vaccine provides around 80% protection against chickenpox (and almost 100% protection against severe disease requiring hospitalisation).
+Two doses of the vaccine give about 98% protection in children.
 You can agree to one or two doses of chickenpox vaccine, or decide for your child to receive none.
 The chickenpox vaccine is completely optional, and your choice would not affect your child's participation in the study.